uvaai/pdp/python/en/installing/computer/index.md

 1. **Anaconda**, a version of Python that is easy to install.
 There are *a lot* of packages included, which contain functionalities for graphs, statistics and a host of other features.

-2. **Visual Studio Code**, an *editor* to write code in.
+2. **Atom**, an *editor* to write code in.
 This is, in a way, just a text writing program, but specifically meant for programming code.
 For example, it highlights particular parts of your code in specific colors, so you maintain oversight over your code.

 Stuck?
 Consult an assistant!